l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 Vagrant is an open-source software that provides a method for creating repeatable development environments across a range of operating systems.
 Vagrant uses providers to spin up isolated virtual environments.
 The default provider is Virtualbox and since v1.6 [docker-based development environment](http://www.vagrantup.com/blog/vagrant-1-6.html#features) are supported too.
 Compared to other tools that can help running Docker on non Linux platforms (e.g.  boot2docker), Vagrant has some important advantages:

-* On systems that don't supports Linux containers natively Vagrant automatically spins up a "host VM" to run Docker.
-On systems that support it natively Vagrant just spins up a Docker container.
-That's transparent for users.
+* Configure it once and run it everywhere : Vagrant is just a Docker wrapper on systems that support Docker natively while it spins up a "host VM" to run containers on systems that don't support it.
+User don't have to bother wether Docker is supported natively or not : the same configuration will work on every OS.
-* Docker hosts are not limited to boot2docker (Virtualbox [Tiny Core Linux](http://distro.ibiblio.org/tinycorelinux/) image).
-Debian, Ubuntu, CoreOS and other Linux distos are supported too.
-And VM engines others than Virtualbox are supported (e.g. VMWare).
+* Docker hosts are not limited to boot2docker (a Virtualbox image of [Tiny Core Linux](http://distro.ibiblio.org/tinycorelinux/)) but Debian, Ubuntu, CoreOS and other Linux distros are supported too.
+And can run can run on more stable VM managers than Virtualbox (e.g. VMWare).
 * Vagrant can orchestrate Docker containers: run multiple containers concurrently and link them together

 ![Running Docker using Vagrant on Linux and other OSes](images/diagr1.png)